Huntingdonshire Branch pubs selling real ale

 13 Crown Street

 One of a number of historic listed pubs in the town, whose most famous inhabitant was Oliver Cromwell.
 The room layout and character was happily preserved in a sensitive renovation in the 1990s and has changed little since.
-Serves one regular beer and a changing range of at least four guest beers many from local breweries, with full use being made of the SIBA direct delivery scheme, and some from further afield.
-The house beer Royal Oak Best Bitter is brewed by Greene King There is a cider from Weston's.
+Serves two regular real ales and a changing range of up to beers many sourced from local breweries, with full use being made of the SIBA direct delivery scheme, and some from further afield.
+The house beer Royal Oak Best Bitter is brewed by Greene King There is at least one cider from Weston's.

 A Good Beer Guide entry and current Hunts CAMRA Dark Beer Pub of the Year.
 It was also the branch LocAle Pub of the Year for 2017.